Zebratic/UE4Injector/README.md

 1. **Executable REQUIRES Admin Privileges!**
 2. Run ``UE4injector.exe (ProcesName.exe) (SurfaceLibrary.dll) (CustomLibrary.dll)`` in either cmd or a bat file.
 - Example: ``UE4injector.exe FortniteClient-Win64-Shipping.exe dxgi.dll cheat.dll``
+- You can also build a shell around the injector and use it as a loader, as most game cheats are doing.

 # Note
 - Make sure the DLL your loading are checking for the **"DWORD ul_reason_for_call"** parameter.